-The green or silver variety of dichondra is a great accent in a garden.
-Its fast growing habit makes it valuable as a groundcover or spiller down a wall or container.
+The green or silver variety of dichondra is an attractive accent in a garden.
+Its fast growth makes it valuable as a groundcover or spiller down a wall or container.

 Sometimes gardens or containers need a neutral accent plant to provide visual relief.
 Dichondra is that plant.
 The lovely silver or pale green foliage creates a dense mat of leaves that soften any area.
 Silver falls literally softens areas with its soft-to-the-touch fine silver hairs on the leaves.

 Dichondra grows best in full sun.
 In partial shade, the silver varieties tend to stay greener and have a looser habit.
 Green types tend to have a dense growth habit, so you generally won't notice much of a difference in full or part sun.
 Both kinds need the soil to dry out between waterings so they don't rot.
 They also benefit from a regular fertilizing.

 These beautiful trailers are easy to start from seed.
 Seedlings should emerge within a week.
 As silver varieties send out runners, you might have to pinch them to encourage branching.
 Green types don't require pinching.

 Non-native species, especially the green varieties, can become aggressive and slightly invasive.